Constitution of Oregon: Freedom of Speech

 In State v.
 Robertson, the Oregon Supreme Court has cited this right against parts of Oregon's disorderly conduct statute, against content-based restrictions on billboards and murals, and against laws restricting the sale of pornography.

 Later in 1987, the court cited this provision when it abolished the state's obscenity statute in State v.
 Henry.

+Right to Bear Arms and Right to Self-Defense

+The right to bear arms granted by the Oregon Constitution is also considered broader than federal rights granted under the Second Amendment, as Oregon's Constitution specifically states the right to bear arms is not only for militia purposes, but also includes the right for individual self-defense:

+The people shall have the right to bear arms for the defence [sic] of themselves, and the State, but the Military shall be kept in strict subordination to the civil power.